-This Easter, your church will be packed with members and visitors who don’t regularly attend services, presenting your best chance to increase tithes and offerings.
+This Easter, several members and visitors who don’t regularly attend services, will be present (virtually or in-person).
+Aside from strengthening your community, the increase in attendance gives you a chance to increase tithes and offerings.
 But asking for gifts, especially on Easter, can be uncomfortable for pastors and clergy.
 That’s why we’ve included six simple guidelines along with our Easter Giving Kit to help you increase tithes and offerings for Easter Sunday.
 This Easter Giving Kit includes…

 As a pastor, clergy or church leader, you’re called to share the teachings of Jesus and the Bible.
 But church leaders have other responsibilities as well – asking for tithes and offerings.
 These connected, but different, missions can create uneasiness when it’s time to care for the financial stewardship of the church.

 So, when it comes to asking for gifts, don’t be afraid to ask.
 Your members and visitors know the great work your church does, and they value it.
 That’s why when you ask for the tithes and offerings necessary for the church to continue its mission, they likely won’t be put off.

 Your members and visitors will understand and welcome your request for tithes and offerings, but you’ll have to do more to inspire them to give.
 After working with tens of thousands of churches over two decades, one of the biggest mistakes Vanco sees churches make is forgetting to share the good that came from their members’ gifts.

 Remember, givers are overwhelmed with calls to donate every day.
 And, though they would like to give to many causes, they simply don’t have the resources to donate to each one.
 That’s why churches need to share the good they do.
 And, when it comes to sharing, it’s much better to show than to tell.